The Absent-Minded Beggar: History

-In September 1899, it was clear that the crisis in South Africa was likely to turn into war.
-By 2 October, all military leave had been cancelled, and urgent preparations were under way to send a large expeditionary force to the Cape, with horses and supplies being requisitioned and mobilised.
+In September 1899, it was clear that the hostilities between British settlers and Boers in South Africa was likely to turn into war.
+By 2 October, all British military leave had been cancelled, and urgent preparations were under way to send a large expeditionary force to the Cape Colony, with horses and supplies being requisitioned and mobilised.
 On 7 October, a proclamation was issued calling out the Army Reserve.
 Of 65,000 liable men, around 25,000 were intended to be called up for service.
 The Second Boer War broke out on 11 October.

 Many, if not all, of the men thus mobilised were ex-soldiers in permanent employment for whom returning to military duty meant a significant cut in their income.
 As a result, many families were quickly plunged into poverty, since a lifestyle comfortably maintained on a workman's wage of twenty shillings could not be kept up on the infantryman's "shilling a day".
 In addition, there was no contemporary legislation protecting the permanent employment of Reservists.
 Employers could – and often would – replace them with other workers, with no guarantee that if the soldier returned he would be able to take back his job.
 In addition, of course, the men faced the prospect of injury or death.
 A number of charitable funds existed to support these individuals, most notably the Soldiers' and Sailors' Families Association, and a number of private appeals were also made.
 A wave of patriotism swept the country, catered to by jingoist newspapers such as the Daily Mail.
-Many of these newspapers were also involved in the charitable fundraising efforts to benefit the Reservists and their dependents.
+Many of these newspapers were also involved in the charitable fundraising efforts to benefit the Reservists and their dependants.

 The Daily Mail proprietor, Alfred Harmsworth, publicised efforts to help soldiers and their families.
 This drew the attention of Rudyard Kipling, who produced "The Absent-Minded Beggar" on 16 October 1899 and sent the verses to Harmsworth on 22 October with a note that "they are at your service. ... turn [the proceeds] over to any one of the regularly ordained relief-funds, as a portion of your contribution.
 I don't want my name mixed up in the business except as it will help to get money.
 It's catchpenny verse and I want it to catch just as many pennies as it can. ... [p.s.]
 It isn't a thing I shall care to reprint; so there is no need of copyrighting it in America.
 If any one wants to sing it take care that the proceeds go to our men."
 It was first published in the Daily Mail on 31 October 1899 and was an immediate success.
 Maud Tree, the wife of actor-manager Herbert Beerbohm Tree, recited it at the Palace Theatre, every night before the show, for fourteen months, and other performers recited it at music halls and elsewhere, giving part of the profits to the fund.
 The manuscript itself was auctioned for £500, and a Special Edition de Luxe was issued.